Graffiti: Territorial

-As advertising

-Graffiti has been used as a means of advertising both legally and illegally.
-Bronx-based TATS CRU has made a name for themselves doing legal advertising campaigns for companies such as Coca-Cola, McDonald's, Toyota, and MTV.
-In the UK, Covent Garden's Boxfresh used stencil images of a Zapatista revolutionary in the hopes that cross referencing would promote their store.

-Smirnoff hired artists to use reverse graffiti (the use of high pressure hoses to clean dirty surfaces to leave a clean image in the surrounding dirt) to increase awareness of their product.

 Radical and political

+Many analysts and art critics see artistic value in some graffiti and recognize it as a form of public art.
+According to many art researchers, particularly in the Netherlands and in Los Angeles graffiti is an effective tool of social emancipation, or for the achievement of a political goal.

+In times of conflict graffiti has offered a means of communication and self-expression for members of these socially, ethnically, or racially divided communities, and has been an effective tool for establishing dialog.
+The Berlin Wall was extensively covered by graffiti reflecting social pressures related to the oppressive Soviet rule over the GDR.

 Graffiti often has a reputation as part of a subculture that rebels against authority, although the considerations of the practitioners often diverge and can relate to a wide range of attitudes.
 It can express a political practice and can form just one tool in an array of resistance techniques.
 One early example includes the anarcho-punk band Crass, who conducted a campaign of stenciling anti-war, anarchist, feminist, and anti-consumerist messages throughout the London Underground system during the late 1970s and early 1980s.
-In Amsterdam graffiti was a major part of the punk scene.
-The city was covered with names such as "De Zoot", "Vendex", and "Dr Rat".
-To document the graffiti a punk magazine was started that was called Gallery Anus.
-So when hip hop came to Europe in the early 1980s there was already a vibrant graffiti culture.
+In Amsterdam, graffiti was a major part of the punk scene.
+The city was covered in names such as "De Zoot", "Vendex", and "Dr Rat".
+To document the graffiti, a punk magazine was started that was called Gallery Anus.
+So when hip hop came to Europe in the early 1980s, there was already a vibrant graffiti culture.

 The student protests and general strike of May 1968 saw Paris bedecked in revolutionary, anarchistic, and situationist slogans such as L'ennui est contre-révolutionnaire ("Boredom is counterrevolutionary") and Lisez moins, vivez plus ("Read less, live more").
 While not exhaustive, the graffiti gave a sense of the 'millenarian' and rebellious spirit, tempered with a good deal of verbal wit, of the strikers.